 - “He made an altruistic choice to donate anonymously.”

-- “The doctor’s altruistic spirit inspired everyone around her.”
+- “The doctor’s altruistic spirit inspired everyone on the ward.”

 3. What kind of people are considered altruistic?